yereverluvinunclebert/Icon-Settings-for-Steamydock/README.md

 ICON SETTINGS for Steamydock, written in VB6.
 A WoW64 dock settings utility for Reactos, XP, Win7, 8 and 10+.

+Changes underway now:

+	o Resizing all controls on the form o Renaming global and private variables

 ![rocketdock-embeddedIcons](https://github.com/yereverluvinunclebert/rocketdock/assets/2788342/a525e0e1-50fc-42c9-8cb5-d578e3a9efaf)

 This utility is for use with SteamyDock, is Beta-grade software, under